 Diarrhea — loose, watery and possibly more-frequent bowel movements — is a common problem.
-It may be present alone or be associated with other symptoms, such as nausea, vomiting, abdominal pain or weight loss.
+Sometimes, it's the only symptom.
+At other times, it may be associated with other symptoms, such as nausea, vomiting, abdominal pain or weight loss.

 Luckily, diarrhea is usually short-lived, lasting no more than a few days.
-But when diarrhea lasts beyond a few days into weeks, it usually indicates that there's another problem — such as irritable bowel syndrome (IBS) or a more serious disorder, including persistent infection, celiac disease or inflammatory bowel disease (IBD).
+But when diarrhea lasts beyond a few days into weeks, it usually means that there's another problem — such as irritable bowel syndrome (IBS) or a more serious disorder, including ongoing infection, celiac disease or inflammatory bowel disease (IBD).

 When to see a doctor